Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Experiments

 \textbf{Backbone.} Our DIS model reuses the \emph{tiny single-network} TRM backbone but eliminates TRM’s extra recursion and halting heads.
 We use a 2-layer Transformer block with RMSNorm, SwiGLU MLPs, and rotary position embeddings; weights are shared for both the latent-update and answer-update calls, exactly as in TRM’s attention variant (``TRM-Att''), to isolate the contribution of DIS from capacity and architecture differences~\cite{jolicoeur2025less}.
 The task specific hyperparameters as the hidden layers size and reasoning steps are presented below, per task protocol.
+For additional experiments, see Appendices \S \ref{sec:illustrations} and \S \ref{sec:sudoku_mlp}.

+From algorithmic perspective, we incorporate the time step $t$ into the model input and observe that an integer-based time index $(0,1\dots,N_{sup})$ yields superior results compared to standard continuous diffusion time conditioning $t\in[0,1])$.
+The total simplification that we made in comparison to the original TRM is as follows: \begin{itemize} \item \textbf{Recursion budget:} DIS: $T{=}1, n{=}2$ vs.\ TRM: $T{=}3, n{=}6$ The total step formula is $N_{sup}×[T×(n+1)]$, so TRM does $16 *[3*(6+1)] = 336$, while we have $6×(2+1)=\textbf{18}$ \item \textbf{Halting/ACT:} Although TRM/HRM uses halting, where HRM’s ACT requires a second forward pass for the continue loss, DIS uses a fixed $N_{\text{sup}}{=}6$ without halting head and no extra forward pass. \end{itemize} In our experiments, we match the hidden size of the TRM $D{=}512$ and call it the \emph{medium model} in Table \ref{tab:performance}.
+When we use $D{=}256$ and the single decoder layer model, which results in 0.8 mil. parameters, we call it \emph{compact}.